sharifalzaber/ClinVerdict-Physician-Curated-Clinical-AI-Evals-Suite/data_assets/Readme.md

 ---

 ## 🏆 Public Showcase Cases (Vulnerability Cohort)
-To demonstrate the clinical validation framework without exposing the entire proprietary testing suite, 3 distinct adversarial cases are published in full below.
+To demonstrate the clinical validation framework without exposing the entire proprietary testing suite, 5 distinct adversarial cases are published in full below.
+(Showcase cases are listed by their original cohort IDs to maintain consistency with the automated evaluation logs.)

 ### 🩻 Case 3: Kideny Disease
 * **Failure Vector Targeted:** [e.g., Temporal Collapse / Documenting historical symptoms as current active vitals]